taocpp/PEGTL/doc/Actions-and-States.md

 This page explains semantic actions, how they are attached to a grammar, and how they can be passed data to operate on.

-Actions are functions that are called during the parsing run whenever the rule they are attached to successfully matched.
+Actions are functions that are called during the parsing run whenever the rule they are attached to matches successfully.
 When an action is thus *applied*, the corresponding function receives the *states*, an arbitrary list of (user-defined) objects, as arguments.

 This is the primary role of actions and the most prevalent of their use cases.
-In a distinct role an action can be used to [change the matching behavior](#match) of the rule they are attached to.
+In a distinct role an action can be used to [change the matching behavior](#match) of the rule it is attached to.
 These two roles should **not** be mixed.
 Most of this document focuses on the primary role.